ray-project/ray/doc/source/tune/tutorials/tune-fault-tolerance.rst

 Ray Tune provides a way to configure failure handling of individual trials with the :class:`~ray.air.config.FailureConfig`.

-Assuming that we're using the ``trainable`` from the previous example that implements trial checkpoint saving and loading, here is how to configure :class:`~ray.air.config.FailureConfig`.
+Assuming that we're using the ``trainable`` from the previous example that implements trial checkpoint saving and loading, here is how to configure :class:`~ray.air.config.FailureConfig`:

 .. literalinclude:: /tune/doc_code/fault_tolerance.py
     :language: python